geoserver/geoserver.github.io/README.md

 ## Reporting issues

-If you stumble into any issue with the GeoServer web site please report it in our [Jira issue tracker](https://osgeo-org.atlassian.net/projects/GEOS/summary).
+If you stumble into any issue with the GeoServer web site please report it in our [Jira issue tracker](https://osgeo-org.atlassian.net/projects/GEOS/summary) using the ``website`` component.

 ## Developing

-The site is built with [Jekyll](https://github.com/jekyll/jekyll).
+The site is built with [Jekyll](https://github.com/jekyll/jekyll):

+#.
 Before you start:

     gem install bundler jekyll jekyll-feed

-Jekyll can also be run in "watch" mode for development:
+#.
+Jekyll can be run in "watch" mode for development:

     bundle exec jekyll serve --watch

    The site contents will be served at [http://localhost:4000](http://localhost:4000).

    See [TEST.md](TEST.md) for more details.

+#.
+Commit to ``main`` branch and the result is published to http://geoserver.org

 ## Blog

-Blog posts have migrated from wordpress and are now managed as part of the website.
+Blog posts are managed as part of the website.

 To create a new blog post: